vanjac/chromatracker-js/docs/Development.md

 ## Building

-You must have Node.js installed.
-Run `node build.mjs` to rebuild the generated JavaScript in `src/gen`.
+You must have [npm](https://www.npmjs.com/) and [GNU Make](https://www.gnu.org/software/make/) installed.
+Run `make` to rebuild all generated files and run the type-checker/linter.
-(Or, with VSCode press Ctrl+Shift+B.)